ilikepistachio/TCNN_STCNN/README.md

 - For the sake of using our code smoothly, please first get familiar with [C3D](https://github.com/facebook/C3D).

 ### Run demo:
-- This demo is designed to let users to have a quick try of CDC feature extraction.
+- This demo is designed to let users to have a quick try of tcnn feature extraction.
 - More details of this demo:
-1. we provide input data in `demo/data/window` along with input data list file `demo/data/test.lst`
+1. we provide input data in `data/jhmdb`.
+You can prepare the download the dataset by `bash prepre_jhmdb.sh`
-2. each input data sample is a 8-frames long window.
-In order to directly reuse `VIDEO_DATA` data format developed in [C3D-v1.0](https://github.com/facebook/C3D/tree/master/C3D-v1.0), each of our input data is stored in bin format and consists of pixel values stacked over time.
-We provide an example code for generating such bin file on UCF Sports data set in the next section.
-3. run the demo: `cd demo; ./xfeat.sh;`
+2. run the demo: `cd demo; ./xfeat.sh;`
-4. output results will be stored in `demo/feat`
+2. output results will be stored in `data/jhmdb/results`

 ### Reproduce results on J-HMDB dataset:
 - Data preparation